QI Program's Function/Process

 Network Management focuses on exploring and implementing opportunities to improve member access to care and services.
 Data is continuously gathered and analyzed throughout the Horizon organization to ensure that our Network(s) meet these needs and is able to deliver quality healthcare to our members.

 Horizon Member Services seeks to establish and maintain effective communication with members and providers in order to deliver the highest level of service.
-Member and Provider satisfaction are evaluated from data which includes phone performance, member/provider complaint handling, and member/provider satisfaction surveys (CAHPS and other internally developed surveys).
+Member and Provider satisfaction are evaluated from data that includes phone performance, member/provider complaint handling, and member/provider satisfaction surveys (CAHPS and other internally developed surveys).
 Survey data is reviewed quarterly, and continuous process improvements are developed to optimize service levels in areas such as first call resolution, Average Speed of Answer, information accuracy and content of written materials (health literacy).

 Member/Provider satisfaction reports and complaint and appeal information are used to identify opportunities for improvement, review root cause / “end to end” processes and develop action plans as warranted.